-Imaging can be performed simultaneously by turning on and off a given pin during each frame, the rising phase of which a camera or other device can use as an indicator telling it to capture an image.
+Imaging can be performed simultaneously by turning on and off a given pin during each frame, the rising phase or falling phase of which a camera or other device can use as an indicator telling it to capture an image or perform some other task.
 In a mimic experiment, we recorded the timings of each of these triggers and compared them to the theoretical timings with samples spaced at exactly 50ms apart, as shown in Figure 4A.
-We note that, adjusted for the length of time, our timing bias is comparable to that reported by (D'Ausilio, 2012) in various Arduino experimental designs at approximately 0.6 milliseconds per second (3e-05 per sample / 0.05 seconds per sample = 6e-04 per second).
 Like the motion experimental design, the measured timings were very similar to the theoretical timings, biased by approximately 30 microseconds per sample.
+We note that, adjusted for the length of time, our timing bias is comparable to that reported by (D'Ausilio, 2012) in various Arduino experimental designs at approximately 0.6 milliseconds per second (3e-05 per sample / 0.05 seconds per sample = 6e-04 seconds per second).
 We looked at light onset timing, light length, interstimulus length, and puff length in Figure 4B as well.
 All were very consistent over the 50 trials, with standard deviations well under 1 milliseconds.

 Conclusion

 We demonstrate two inexpensive and highly accurate experimental paradigms both constructed around a Teensy 3.2 microcontroller.
-In the first, we have designed and implemented a library capable of recording motor output from ADNS-9800 gaming sensors without the need for outside calibration.
+In the first, we utilize ADNS-9800 gaming sensors, which obviate the need for external calibration, and for which exists a user-friendly library and example implementation of this library.
 The Teensy is capable of performing this task while sending temporally accurate digital pulses out of another digital pin.
 This would be particularly useful in an imaging paradigm, where a camera needs to be triggered with highly precise timing.

 We also demonstrate a setup built to implement a classical conditioning paradigm.
-This illustrates the ability of the Teensy to orchestrate different classes of output—analog and digital, both long and short pulses—simultaneously with high temporal accuracy, and also highlights the ability of this device to simultaneously produce an analog output, in particular to generate a sound, while performing other actions.
+This illustrates the ability of the Teensy to orchestrate different classes of output—analog and digital, both long and short pulses—simultaneously and with high temporal accuracy in short intervals, and also highlights the ability of this device to simultaneously produce an analog output, in particular to generate a sound, while performing other actions.
 One other major advantage of the Teensy 3.2 over other microcontrollers such as the Arduino is the fact that it can output a true analog signal, whereas the Arduino Uno, for example, is capable only of outputting pulse-width modulated signals.
 This opens a venue for many experimental additions, particularly the addition of sound, without the need of extra devices such as resistors and capacitors to create an analog signal.
 Rather, the Teensy 3.2 simply needs to be soldered on to a prop shield, and less in-depth knowledge about electronic circuits is necessary.
 In addition, it has a built-in “Audio” library that simplifies sound synthesis, reading, and mixing, all at 44.1 kHz, for example.

-The only potential limitation of our system that we saw was the slight timing drift of the Teensy, on the order of 3e-05 seconds per sample (or approximately 30 microseconds per 50 millisecond sample).
+A potential limitation of our system that we saw was the slight timing drift of the Teensy, on the order of 3e-05 seconds per sample (or approximately 30 microseconds per 50 millisecond sample).
 This drift is linear in nature, however, which makes it simple to calibrate out (for example, by setting the sampling rate at 49970 microseconds per sample).
 We note as well that the standard errors of our measurements across both linear models were very small: on the order of tens of nanoseconds.
-In conclusion, the precision and utility of the Teensy microcontroller, in conjunction with the custom motion sensor library that we have developed for the ADNS-9800 sensors, make this a user-friendly, easily adaptable, accurate, and precise tool for different experimental designs in the neurosciences.
+In conclusion, the precision and utility of the Teensy microcontroller, in conjunction with the ADNS-9800 sensors and available library, make this a user-friendly, easily adaptable, accurate, and precise tool for different experimental designs in the neurosciences.

 Figures